Omnyojii/IT304-MobileApp/README.md

-# IT214 / Website Development
+# IT304 / Mobile Application

 ## Table of contents
 * [General info](#general-info)